 Officials In Australia's New South Wales Celebrate: 'All Fires Are Now Contained'

 Fire officials in Australia are celebrating a landmark moment, saying that for the first time in what has been a horrendous wildfire season, every fire in hard-hit New South Wales is now under control.
-The news comes after the state endured fires that destroyed more than 2,400 homes and burned 5.4 million hectares of land – or about 13.3 million acres.
+Bushfires have destroyed more than 2,400 homes and burned 5.4 million hectares of land – or about 13.3 million acres — in the country's most populous state.

-The reprieve was aided by more than a week of heavy rains that helped fire crews extinguish or control dangerous fires.
-And while that deluge has created its own problems, such as flooding and mudslides, firefighters are welcoming the news that they finally have the upper hand in combating fires and can aid the recovery process.
+More than a week of heavy rain has helped fire crews extinguish or control dangerous fires.
+And while the deluge has created its own problems, such as flooding and mudslides, firefighters welcomed the news that they finally have the upper hand in combating fires and can focus on the recovery process.

 "After what's been a truly devastating fire season for both firefighters and residents who suffered through so much this season, all fires are now contained in New South Wales, which is great news," NSW Rural Fire Service Deputy Commissioner Rob Rogers said in a video update Thursday.